 One speech given by a leading Red Chinese official last year introduced He as 13, to no subsequent corrections.

 As a Chinese person I am really delighted that the Chinese people have done so well in the medal stakes.
-The are one time I root for someone who is Chinese because I can put aside.
+The Olympics are one time I root for someone who is Chinese because I can put politics aside.
 But when it comes to things that put us all in disrepute, I can’t help but point to those that might be responsible.

 If it were not for any age limit, I say the Chinese athletes in gymnastics totally deserved their medals for some outstanding performances.